 Image Source: TARGET INTERNET

 The results were very interesting, the personalisation focused variant ad achieved the best results.
 Compared with the control version, it increased click-through by 6%, and shopping cart ads by 21.3%.
-This shows that promotions don’t always get the higher click-through rate which some would assume wouldn’t be the case.
+This shows that promotions don’t always get a higher click-through rate which some would assume wouldn’t be the case.
 While this example is a website ad, it is a great example of how testing messaging can provide interesting, generative results and there are tools available to A/B test your mobile campaigns.

 Go Where The Data Tells You